Metaswitch/homestead/docs/homestead_features.md

 but instead to provide a high availability data store for Sprout to read subscriber data from over a RESTful HTTP interface.

+In traditional IMS terms, it is the data-caching part of an S-CSCF, with Sprout providing the associated SIP-routing function of an S-CSCF.

 Authentication
 --------------

 In a Clearwater deployment, a Homestead node must be locked down using firewalls such that it is only visible to other nodes, and not externally.
-Any client able to send traffic to port 8888 of a Homestead node may perform any operation on any data stored in Homestead, without providing any authentication; allowing external access therefore presents a significant security risk.
+Any client able to send traffic to port 8888 or port 8889 of a Homestead node may perform any operation on any data stored in Homestead, without providing any authentication; allowing external access therefore presents a significant security risk.